CSRG-Group/dcs-notes.github.io/index.md

 More modules will be added as we accumulate notes on them.

-Another full revision guidem which also contains engineering modules for CSE students, can be found at <https://joeyh.dev.notes>.
+Another full revision guide, which also contains engineering modules for CSE students, can be found at <https://joeyh.dev.notes>.

 ## Licensing and downloading